 Open enrollment began October 1st, and the deadlines are February 25th for Kindergarten and March 12th for Preschool.
 We have made some changes to our enrollment preference structure for the 2021-22 school year (see below) in order to meet our goal of enrolling 50% or more Free or Reduced Lunch eligible students in both Kindergarten and Preschool, and to enroll at least 50% Students of Color.
 Ms. Catrina Davis has joined us part-time to coordinate student recruitment and outreach efforts.
 Welcome, Catrina!

 We also have a committee of staff, parents, and board members reviewing our catchment areas and determining whether we will make changes in the future in order to meet our enrollment goals.
 Your very own PAC President, Tiffany Anthony, has filmed a brief video providing some context about these enrollment changes.
-Please click below to watch the video, and you can also click the button below to fill out a survey helping us shape great policy for our future growth!
+Please click below to watch the video!

 We are working hard to make sure we have the resources to sustain our current school operations and to support our growth and our new building.